 A Claimant may appeal the investigator’s finding that there is insufficient evidence to support a Policy violation within seven (7) calendar days of the date of the written notice of the investigation outcome.

 A Respondent may appeal the investigator’s finding that there is sufficient evidence to support a Policy violation within seven (7) calendar days of the date of the written notice of sanction.

-Each party will be given the opportunity to review and respond in writing to the other party’s appeal.
+Each party will be given the opportunity to review and respond in writing to an appeal submitted by the other party or the Title IX Coordinator or to any other information submitted by the Title IX Coordinator to the External Reviewer.
 Any response by the opposing party must be submitted to OSCR within seven (7) calendar days.
-All appeal documents from each party will be considered together in one review process.
+All appeal documents from each party will be considered together in one submitted appeal.

 1. Grounds for Appeals